Abedulftah/walkingAssessment/README.md

 ### Start and End time:
 We try to find the starting time (The time the person starts walking), and the Ending time (The time the person crosses the line found previously), In order to analyze only the important frames.

+### Tracking the person's movement:
+While moving, between each consecutive frames the program keeps tracking the person with the least error for the coordinates of the frames (We give more weight to the vertical distance, since We assume the person is moving forward, so vertically the error shouldn't change much).